Grassington Lead Mines from Hebden

-This circular walk actually starts and ends in Hebden, a little village down the road from Grassington, but with an equally interesting amount of industrial ruin-ness!
+This circular walk starts and ends in the pretty village of Hebden, which is down the road from Grassington, but with an equally interesting amount of industrial ruin-ness!
 (Yes.
 That IS a word)

-Located just down the road from Grassington, this tiny little village is home to a top cafe, a TINY play area, a brilliant family friendly pub, a secret waterfall and is scattered with the relics of the once thriving lead mining industry!
-So it would be rude NOT to include it in the Grassington Lead Mining trail, which is why this walk starts in Hebden rather than in Grassington.
+Located just down the road from Grassington, this stunning Yorkshire Dales village is home to a TOP cafe (check out their hot chocolates), a little play area, a family friendly pub, a stunning waterfall and is filled with the relics of the once thriving lead mining industry!

-This walk will take you all the way to the Grassington Lead Mining Trail and back again (start and finish with a pub anybody?!!)
-It was an absolute hit with the kids.
-Like really…. not even joking!
+This walk will take you all the way to the Grassington Lead Mining Trail and back again and it’s an absolute hit with the kids.

 So we think you’ll love it too.